 William James Cowan (Jim) b.
 Feb.
 5, 1874 turned 10 years of age two months before the above letter was written.
-After the death of her husband and child, which likely occurred in 1889 or early 1890, Inger married Jim of Sheldon, North Dakota in the spring of 1891 on April 10th.
-Jim's father had to sign a parental permission for him to get married.
-He had fathered Inga's child seven months earlier when he was sixteen.
+After the death of her husband and child, which likely occurred in 1889 or early 1890, Inger married Jim of Sheldon, North Dakota probably in the summer of 1890.
 I suspect that Inga had been living in the Sheldon area with her family and that her husband was Norwegian.
-I don't think it's farfetched to say that when her young family ended in their deaths, she was devastated and alone; she probably buried them tearfully in unmarked graves.
+I don't think it's far fetched to say that when her young family was destroyed by death, she was devastated and alone; she probably buried them tearfully in unmarked graves and hooked up with whomever she could.
 So a 16-year old farm boy who had a place to put her up where she would be accepted would do.
 Her English was still very poor.
+I haven't found a marriage record and so it is possible that they were never formally married.
 I have heard that her parents and family were not particularly pleased with the union and I have often wondered how it was that Inga married someone so young as Jim.

-Their first child was Mae - she was born on July 15th of 1891 hardly two months after they married.
-Inger was 25 and Jim was 17 years of age.
+Their first child was Mae - she was born on July 15th of 1891.
+This would place her marriage to Jim at sometime during the late summer of 1890.
+Inger was 25 and Jim was 16 years of age.
 During their first eight years of marriage they lived at Sheldon where Jim's father lived and they produced four children.
 Then in 1898 they homesteaded a farm at Anselm, about five miles to the south of Sheldon.
-They later moved to Buffalo near Enderlin in North Dakota and then to Minneapolis.
+They later moved to Valley City and Enderlin in North Dakota and then to Minneapolis.
 In about 1925 they moved back to the farm; this time up at Granville, North Dakota.
 Over the years Inga and Jim had 11 children.